Public Health, Entrepreneurship, and Climate Change

-The innovative and sustainable nature of entrepreneurial pursuit can benefit public health initiatives, especially when enrepreneruship identifies economically self-sustaining solutions to public health cahllenges.
-This three-credit program will introduce students to basic concepts and case studies of commercial and social entrepreneurship as applied to the pursuit of public health and sustainable food systems through both for-profit and non-profit entities.
+The innovative and sustainable nature of entrepreneurial pursuit can benefit public health initiatives, especially when entrepreneurship identifies economically self-sustaining solutions to public health challenges.
+This three-credit program will introduce students to basic concepts and case studies of social entrepreneurship focused on public health and climate change initiatives through social enterprise entities.

 Application Deadline